Nicanor008/Shoman-Mentorship-Quick-Intro-Guide/README.md

 * [Soft skills for software developers](https://mentorship101.gitbook.io/mentorship-101/best-coding-skills)
 * [Career paths](https://mentorship101.gitbook.io/mentorship-101/developer-roadmap)

-### NOT PLEASED/ GOT FEEDBACK

-One of the things we welcome as a community is **ASK Feedback.** What is ASK Feedback anyway?
-You got anything, Send your feedback on [this google form](https://forms.gle/pXbfvrNVbaUewfJp8)

 ### Who is Behind All This

 Created by [Nicanor Korir](https://nicanor.me/), a Software Engineer.
 I love influencing personal development, so let's get influenced.
 Novice Spanish learner.

 Want a chat, find me on [Twitter](https://twitter.com/nic__anor).

-### Join me as a Contributor to this

-If you believe you have what it takes to showcase your knowledge here, feel free to join me on [github](https://github.com/Nicanor008/Mentorship-101).
-You got this dude.

-{% hint style="info" %}
-> Always adhere to KISS Principle \(Keep It Simple, Stupid\)
-{% endhint %}